abraverm/ansible-sonar-deployment/README.md

  - Project

-    - Create project for sonar and connect it to our git repo
+    - Create project for sonar and connect it to git repo

  - Job_Template

     - Create one under sonar project you have been created.
     - Choose playbook.yml file from sonar project.
-    - choose our inventory with the 2 hosts.
+    - choose inventory with the 2 hosts.